shanirivers/100-Days-Of-Code-Challenge/log.md

 title: 100 Days Of Code Log
 ---

+ITableView Section Header Change Style of Current Header

 # 100 Days Of Code - Log

+### Day 025: December 2, 2017

+**Today's Progress**: Changed the style of the section headers for my tableview programmatically.
+Apparently, I didn't fix my edit and new item bugs - so I positive that I did this time.

+**Thoughts**: Just when you think that you've fixed something and than you find out that you didn't.

 ### Day 024: November 30, 2017